erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

     $ cd vim-keybindings-everywhere-the-ultimate-list/
     $ git config core.hooksPath .githooks
   ```
+* It's okay to list deprecated or unmaintained software for the sake of completness, but let's put a ~~strigke-through~~ on them.

 # Acknowledgments
 Hats off to the authors of these articles that helped kick-starting this list together with the author's own experiences:  [#1](https://www.reddit.com/r/vim/comments/3tluqr/my_list_of_applications_with_vi_keybindings/), [#2](https://reversed.top/2016-08-13/big-list-of-vim-like-software/), [#3](https://www.slant.co/topics/7131/~programming-text-editors-with-vim-key-bindings).